-The Wilshire Community Plan designates the subject property for High Medium Residential land use, corresponding to the R4 Zone and General Commercial land use, corresponding to the RAS3, RAS4, C1.5, C2, and C4 Zones respectively.
-The subject property is zoned R3-1, R4-1 and C2-1.
+The Wilshire Community Plan designates the subject property for High Medium Residential and General Commercial land use, corresponding to the R4 Zone and the C1.5, C2, C4, RAS3, and RAS4 Zones respectively.
+The subject property is zoned R4-1 and C2-1.